mt-support/tec-labs-filterbar-custom-taxonomy-filter/readme.txt

 = What if I experience problems? =

-We're always interested in your feedback and our [Help Desk](https://support.theeventscalendar.com/) are the best place to flag any issues.
+We're always interested in your feedback, and our [Help Desk](https://support.theeventscalendar.com/) is the best place to flag any issues.
 Do note, however, that the degree of support we provide for extensions like this one tends to be very limited.

 == Changelog ==